xiaoli-dong/metagenomics_crash_course/mapping/README.md

 #step 3: build index
 samtools index -@ 8 your_sample_id.sorted.bam
 ```
+You will repeat the step-by-step bowtie2 mapping procedures (from step 2 to step 3) for all your sequeced libraries that you want to map.

 ## Make contig depth profiles
 The contig depth profile will be used in the downstream metagenome binning and annotation process.
 ```